 Collections include: the Solomon R. Guggenheim Museum, New York; Whitney Museum of American Art, New York; Rubell Family Collection, Miami ; De la Cruz Collection, Miami; The Brant Foundation Art Study Center, Greenwich; Museo Jumex, Mexico City ; Julia Stoschek Collection, Düsseldorf; Aberdeen Art Gallery and Museums, Scotland and Arts Council Collection, London.

-Recent exhibitions include: Meddle, The Modern Institute, Glasgow (2019); Summer Project in Knokke, Rodolphe Janssen, Knokke-Heist (2019); Nighthorses, Gagosian, Beverly Hills (2018); Adam McEwen, Museo Civico Diocesano di Santa Maria dei Servi, Città della Pieve (2015).
-In 2010, McEwen curated Fresh Hell at the Palais de Tokyo, Paris, for the annual Carte Blanche series.
+Recent exhibitions include: Execute, Gagosian, New York/US (2022); Meddle, The Modern Institute, Glasgow/UK (2019); Summer Project in Knokke, Rodolphe Janssen, Knokke-Heist/B (2019); Nighthorses, Gagosian, Beverly Hills/US (2018); Adam McEwen, Museo Civico Diocesano di Santa Maria dei Servi, Città della Pieve/IT (2015).
+En 2010, McEwen était commissaire de Fresh Hell au Palais de Tokyo, Paris, pour la série Carte Blanche.